amnarauf888/ArcGIS-Project-Reintroduction-of-the-Razorback-Quahog-in-the-Plum-Island-Estuary/README.md

 safe sites.
 These include: salt marsh evaluation around potential sites, stormwater discharge impacts, eutrophication risk assessment, and the proximity of sites to Long Term Ecological Research (LTER) stations.

+All the analysis is done using ArcGIS Pro and Excel.